-Most listings are in the $10's per square foot per year.
+The typical asking rate per listing is in the $10's per square foot per year.
 The Laurel submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $7 per sqft per year.
+In the last 3 months, the median rate decreased $7 per sqft per year.
 That's a 26% decrease in rent.

-Compared to the rest of the Washington D.C. market, the Laurel region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Washington D.C. market, the Laurel region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 10 listings have come on the market, which means spaces most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 10% of the available leases in the Laurel are subleases, so you will probably have to focus your search on direct office leases.
+In the last 90 days, 10 listings have been posted online, which means new availabilities most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 10% of the available leases in the Laurel are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,940 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are around 2 stories.
-Most buildings in this market were built in 1989 and are Class B.
+Even though the median size is 2,940 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are around 2 stories.
+Most buildings in this area were built in 1989 and are Class B.